adobe/spectrum-web-components/README.md

 During development you may wish to use `yarn test:watch` to automatically build and re-run the test suites.

 ### Screenshot Testing

+Note: visual regression is done automatically on pull requests via CircleCI, so unless you're making larger changes it's okay to make use of that.

 Visual regressions are tracked via screenshot testing powered by Puppeteer.
 There are _two_ types of visual testing built into this library: those that should only be run in CircleCI to power the continuous integration workflow and those that can be run on your local machine.
 Due to the font metrics not being identical, it is difficult to rely on screenshot based testing across OSes, so if you'd like to leverage these tests to manage changes you are making, be sure to create a local baseline before you start to develop.